Step-by-Step Tutorial on Pushing Files to GitHub via Ubuntu Terminal

 Introduction

 If you're new to version control and want to collaborate on projects using GitHub, you've come to the right place.
 GitHub is a powerful platform that allows developers to share code, collaborate, and manage projects effectively.
-In this guide, we'll walk you through the steps of pushing a file to GitHub using the Ubuntu terminal.
+In this updated 2026 guide, we'll walk you through the steps of pushing a file to GitHub using the Ubuntu terminal — including the authentication method GitHub actually requires today, since plain password login no longer works for Git operations.
 Whether you're a beginner or looking to refresh your memory, we'll make the process easy and understandable.

 Prerequisites